yi-le/LifeExperience/Kubernetes.md

 In this article:
 - Why Kubernetes
-- Build Kubernetes Cluster with Nodes in AWS via kops
+- Create Kubernetes Platform in AWS
 - Kubectl and API, Credentials and Its subcommands
 - Architecture: Continuous Deployment to Kubernetes
 - Essential Part: Updating Pod Command through API